 - You understand the options available regarding acquisition of a high school diploma, the high school equivalency certificate, or the high school proficiency certificate and the requirements, expectations, benefits and limitations of each option.

-- You have sufficient commitment time left to complete the entire HiSET exam; however, if released from incarceration before completing the test, you may finish testing at an authorized testing center.
+- You have sufficient time left to complete the entire HiSET exam; however, if released before the test is completed, you may complete testing at an authorized testing center.

 Note: If you pass the HiSET exam at age 17, you will not receive the equivalency certificate until your 18th birthday.
 Before that time, you will receive a letter of intent stating that the certificate is being held pending your 18th birthday.